ThatGuyJamal/statistics-hub-oss/backend/planned.md

 - [ ] Add support for enable or disabling of commands.

 - [ ] Add caching to some of the db query's

+- [ ] Add premium system for bot.
+This will limit some functions and commands.
+Also we need to make another simple bot for handling the premium form setup.